 Kidney stones and kidney disease bring on different challenges for different people.
-But some common feelings show themselves over and over again: stress and anxiety.
+This often results in chronic stress.
 Stress and anxiety are common but often overlooked in kidney patients.
 But the question still arises- can stress cause kidney stones or other kidney damage And if so, how does a person deal with the stress and kidney stones or damage to precious kidneys?
-We’ll cover all of this in this article.
+We will review how stress can impact kidney health, as well as how stress can cause kidney stones.
+We will also provide tips and suggestions on how to reduce and manage stress so kidney stones will not occur again.

 *This article contains affiliate links in which we may earn a percentage of sales at no expense to you.
 We only ever provide affiliate links for products that we truly believe in and recommend for kidney warriors.